 All the steps in this plan are important and are included in the list for a reason.
 Skipping one or several of the steps could cause the technique to not work, or not work as well as it should.
 Here are the guidelines:

 - Discuss this time-out plan with your partner now, before you need to use it.
-It will probably reassure her that you are thinking about strategies to keep her safe and reduce the ugliness of your disagreements.
-Plus, she’ll understand what you are doing when you do call time-out in an argument.
+It will probably reassure them that you are thinking about strategies to keep them safe and reduce the ugliness of your disagreements.
+Plus, they’ll understand what you are doing when you do call time-out in an argument.

 - Identify your own signs that you are becoming angry in advance.
 Write them down.
 Study them.
 Be prepared to take a time-out next time you get angry.

 - At the first sign of anger, tell your partner you are going to take a time-out.
 Taking a time-out is not the same as giving in or a sign of being weak.
 On the contrary, it’s a sign of tremendous strength and self-control.